Learning to Discover Iterative Spectral Algorithms

-We formalize a unified optimization objective of the neural network model for all NLA tasks.
+\paragraph{Optimization Objective.} For all NLA tasks, we use a unified template for optimization objective of the model.
 Based on the learning objective~\cref{eq:objective}, we propose a three-term unsupervised optimization loss $\mathcal{L}$ for training the neural network engine, that optimizes \objective for different spectral tasks: